HannahHyhy/MPC-Linux-Hack-tools-containers-/README.md

 This project is a lightweight AI-integrated penetration testing system built with Docker and connected via the Model Context Protocol (MCP).
 You can interact with an AI agent to run tools like `nmap`, `sqlmap`, `nikto`, and receive real-time scan results from inside the container.

-> ✨ This is my first fully completed coding project — and it actually works!

 ## 🧰 Technologies Used

 - 🐳 Docker (for containerizing security tools)